MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ### 13.0 - IQSV + Navi Issue

-<p align="justify">Intel® UHD630 is currently not paired with Navi Based GPU.
-This happen due to Navi Encoding and Decoding is perform better, higher and stable than IQSV.
-Stable IQSV can be optimise using Polaris based GPU such as AMD RX580.
-However, a bit settings may perform better encoding and decoding mode via IQSV. and Navi GPU.
+<p align="justify">"Intel® UHD630" is currently not best paired with "Navi Based GPU".
+This happen due to Navi "Encoding" and "Decoding" is perform better, higher and stable than "IQSV".
+Stable "IQSV" can be optimise using "Polaris" based GPU such as "AMD RX580".
+However, a bit settings may perform better encoding and decoding mode via "IQSV and Navi" GPU.
 Setting can be found below:</p>

 **Refer:** [SSDT-Mac.dsl](https://github.com/MohdIsmailMatAsin/i510400AsrockB460MSteelLegend/blob/main/SSDT-Mac.dsl) (check GFX0 properties using MacIASL.app)